 The Handbook also includes information regarding admissions, advising, program requirements, university and community resources, procedures for addressing concerns and complaints, time limits, and dismissal policies.
 We want you to be successful in this program and we want policies and expectations in the program to be clear to you.
 This handbook was written to be consistent with FIU's University Graduate School (UGS) and the College of Arts, Sciences and Education (CASE) policies and is intended to clarify the academic issues that are unique to the School Psychology Program.
-Students should familiarize themselves with the FIU Graduate Catalog, along with general information about the School of Education & Human Development.
+Students should familiarize themselves with the FIU Graduate Catalog, along with general and course information offered in the Department of Counseling, Recreation, and School Psychology.
 We invite suggestions for improving the usefulness of the Handbook as we annually revise and update it.